Philosophy Blog

-Yesterday, we had our final gathering of the season at Cherish, exploring Gaston Bachelard’s fabulous philosophy of poetry.
+Yesterday, we had our final gathering of the season, exploring Gaston Bachelard’s fabulous philosophy of poetry.

 As a conclusion to his work on the poetics of the elements—and a transition toward his reflections on the poetics of space—we grounded our writing in the chapter “The House of Our Birth and the Oneiric House” from The Earth and Reveries of Repose.